Previous Page Next Page

 • Include the reason for the request.

-The request can either be:
+The request can be either:

 • Faxed to SWI at 512-339-5900 or 800-647-7410 on official agency letterhead.

-• Emailed to SWI Policy and Performance Management at the QAUNIT mailbox from an official law enforcement email address.
+• Emailed to SWI Policy and Performance Management (PPM) at the QAUNIT mailbox from an official law enforcement email address.

-If the Records Management Group (RMG), attorneys representing DFPS, or the Office of Inspector General (OIG) requests a recorded call and associated report documentation, the intake specialist:
+If the Records Management Group (RMG), attorneys representing DFPS, or the Office of the Inspector General (OIG) requests a recorded call and associated report documentation, the intake specialist:

 3434 Completing a Call Recording Request